 Unfortunately, this is not the case.
 A quick view of anyone’s Facebook feed exposes the keyboard warriors in one’s friends list.
-Liberals will tout the news that the United States now has the highest number of reported coronavirus cases throughout the world as a “progressive victory” against President Donald Trump, notwithstanding the problematic insinuations that people’s lives should somehow constitute a chess game of political opportunism in Washington.
+Certain politically-active Facebook users will tout the news that the United States now has the highest number of reported coronavirus cases throughout the world as a “progressive victory” against President Donald Trump, notwithstanding the problematic insinuations that people’s lives should somehow constitute a chess game of political opportunism in Washington.

 As an aside, I still find it a ludicrous notion that the media hold any regard to China’s reported numbers because the Chinese government has lied its way throughout this whole crisis.